Home / Helpful Guides / Rental Income Tax Rules

 Rental income is subject to the 3.8% Net Investment Income Tax (NIIT) under IRC Section 1411 if your modified AGI exceeds $200,000 ($250,000 married filing jointly).
 This is separate from regular income tax and applies on top of it.

-The NIIT hits rental income, capital gains, dividends, and interest.
+The NIIT hits rental income, capital gains and interest.
 For a landlord with $50,000 in net rental income and a MAGI of $300,000, the 3.8% NIIT adds $1,900 to the tax bill.
 The only escape is qualifying as a Real Estate Professional, which removes rental income from the NIIT calculation.

 When you sell a rental property, the capital gain is also subject to NIIT if you’re above the income threshold.
 Combined with depreciation recapture at 25% and potential state taxes, the total tax on a rental property sale can be substantial.
 That’s why many landlords pursue a 1031 exchange to defer the gain into a replacement property rather than cashing out and writing a large check to the IRS.